AyushRazz01/Crime-Rart-Predictions./README.md

 ## Contact

-If you have any questions, suggestions, or issues regarding this project, please feel free to [contact me](mailto:abhayrautela213@gmail.com).
+If you have any questions, suggestions, or issues regarding this project, please feel free to [contact me](mailto:an.ayushraj01@gmail.com).
-# Crime-Rate-Predictions
-# Crime.Rate.Predictions